REGnosys/rune-docs/website/drr-site/using-drr/drr-structure.md

-**Base** – This folder (namespace: drr.base.*) is where all CDM data lives.
+**Base** – This folder (namespace: drr.base.*) is where all DRR data lives.
 Objects within Base can leverage CDM or other Base objects only, including functions, types, rules, corpus, enums etc.